uh-joan/old_home/senior_ux_designer_at_patsnap.md

 * Description of work:
   * Support the discovery team with product requirements documents, provide design solutions and hand them over to the engineering team.
   * Lead product designer for the new Life Science product by gathering user requirements and business goals, and transforming them into interactive mockups and POC.
+  * Maintain and support the existing design system sketch repository.